 Professor Khawaja states, “if [his] thought-experiment works, it offers a counterexample to Medina’s claim that terrorism is categorically wrong.”
 For Professor Khawaja’s “either terrorism is not always wrong, or there are justifiable forms of warfare that closely resemble terrorism without quite being terrorism.”

 I offer the following two observations.
-First, I argue that while terrorism as I conceive of it is categorically wrong and hence never justified, I also argue that terrorism might under extenuating circumstances be excused.
+First, I argue that while terrorism as I conceive of it is categorically wrong and hence never justified, I also argue that terrorism might under extenuating circumstances be excused (Medina, 205-208).
 During extenuating circumstances like the one described by Professor Khawaja, the natives might be excused but not justified in using terrorism against the aggressor and those who openly or tacitly benefit from the aggression.
 For me, terrorism is permissible under extenuating circumstances because it could be excused.
 But it is not excused because it is permissible.

 Of course, Professor Khawaja might object that he does not see a relevant moral distinction between a justification and an excuse.
 I agree that the distinction between justification and excuse is nebulous at times.
 But here are some thoughts about the distinction.
 I do think that justification can be offered in two different ways: (1) as offering sufficient reasons, and/or (2) as offering only deontic reasons.
 The same distinction does not seem relevant for the concept of excuse.